nicois/parallel/README.md

       --debug

 preparation:
       --csv                     interpret STDIN as a CSV
       --debounce=               re-run jobs outside the debounce period, even if they would normally be skipped --defer-reruns            give priority to jobs which have not previously been run --json-line               interpret STDIN as JSON objects, one per line --skip-failures           skip jobs which have already been run unsuccessfully --skip-successes          skip jobs which have already been run successfully

 execution:
       --abort-on-error          stop running (as though CTRL-C were pressed) if a job fails --concurrency=            run this many jobs in parallel (default: 10) --dry-run                 simulate what would be run
-      --hide-failures   do not display a message each time a job fails --hide-successes  do not display a message each time a job succeeds --input=          send the input string (plus newline) forever as STDIN to each job --timeout=        cancel each job after this much time
+      --hide-failures           do not display a message each time a job fails --hide-successes          do not display a message each time a job succeeds --input=                  send the input string (plus newline) forever as STDIN to each job --timeout=                cancel each job after this much time --rate-limit=             prevent jobs starting more than this often --rate-limit-bucket-size= allow a burst of up to this many jobs before enforcing the rate limit
 ```

 ## Examples